kiwamizamurai/vscode-testrail/README.md

 # TestRail VSCode Extension

 > [!NOTE]
-> This project is entirely (99.9%) created using AI
+> This project is entirely (99.9%) created using AI.
+I aim to learn the shortest and most optimal ways to use LLMs, including prompt techniques.

 <div align="center">